data2al/data2al.github.io/content/post/not-a-blog/how-to-write.md

 Failure is the foundation of success.
 Success is the lurking-place of failure.

-When you're writing articles, write them in a reverse pyramid.
-You do this, so when the editor is editing, he can cut from the bottom up when you're running against a deadline.
+When you're writing articles, write them in reverse pyramid.
+That way when the editor is editing, he can cut from the bottom up when you're running against a deadline.

+Some other writing tips include:

-1. You always start with the conclusion
+1. Always start with the conclusion;
-2. Describe the most important things you have to say
+2. Describe the most important things you have to say;
-3. You follow up with the supporting details
+3. Follow up with the supporting details;
-4. Finally, sum up by telling readers what you wrote again &nbsp;
+4. Sum up by telling readers what you wrote again.
+&nbsp;
 &nbsp;
 &nbsp;